Large Deviation Principle for local empirical measure of Coulomb gases at intermediate temperature regime: Main definitions and statement of main results

 The case

-is substantially different, among other reasons, because $lemp_{N}^{\lambda}$ converges to a point process.
-This case was treated in \cite{leble2017large1}.
-Even though the result is substantially different, it has a similar flavor, since the authors prove an LDP in which the rate function contains the sum of an entropy term and an electric energy term. \end{remark}
+is substantially different, because at a microscopic scale, we do not observe a continuous distribution but rather individual particles.
+A similar problem was treated in \cite{leble2017large1}.
+Even though the result is substantially different, it has a similar flavor, since the authors prove an LDP { at speed $N$} in which the rate function contains the sum of an entropy term and an electric energy term. \end{remark}